Viktor Glondys: Early 1910s and World War I

-Glondy's first pastoral assignment was as a vicar in Eisenau, which functioned as a branch of the Iacobeni parish, and was a small village in the region of Bukovina now known as Vama in Romania.
+Glondy's first pastoral assignment was as a vicar in Eisenau, a small village in the region of Bukovina now known as Vama in Romania, which functioned as a branch of the Iacobeni parish.
 He first started distinguishing himself during this time through his sermons and religious instruction.
-He also became known in 1904 for founding an evangelical preaching station in Kimpolung (Bukovina), which had previously had denominational fragmentation, leading the inaugural service in May, which countered contemporary skepticism of Christianity.
+He also became known for founding an evangelical preaching station in Kimpolung (Bukovina), which had previously had denominational fragmentation.
+He led his inaugural service in May, which countered contemporary skepticism of Christianity.
 On 15 November 1909 he passed his second theological examination before the Galician-Bukovinian superintendency in Biała.
-Due to him also having previously sat for his Examen pro candidatura at the University of Vienna's evangelical theological faculty, and passing in March, he was thus then appointed as personal vicar to Josef Fronius in Chernivtsi (then known as Czernowitz).
+Due to him also having previously sat for his Examen pro candidatura at the University of Vienna's evangelical theological faculty, and passing in March, he was thus appointed as personal vicar to Josef Fronius in Chernivtsi (then known as Czernowitz).
 On 9 October 1910 he officially arrived at the church in Czernowitz, and was ordained and officially inaugurated by Fronius and Preacher G. Derer, where he gave his first speech on John 3:17.

-In October 1911 the pastor, Fronius, announced his intentions to retire from service and go to Baden.
+In October 1911, Fronius announced his intentions to retire from service and move to Baden.
 On 15 October, elections were held for a candidate to succeed Fronius, and Glondys was elected with 313 of the 318 votes in a near-unanimous election.
-However, he was the sole candidate and the other 5 votes were ineligible the parish council did not invite external preachers to stand as a candidate in the election.
+However, he was the sole candidate and the other 5 votes were ineligible (the parish council did not invite external preachers to stand as a candidate in the election).
 On 1 January 1912 Glondys officially took up the post in a de facto position until 18 February, when he was meant to be formally inaugurated, with Fronius giving his farewell sermon on 24 January based on Psalm 20.
-He was formally inaugurated in this position on 25 February, which was conducted by Senior Pastor Deder.
+He was formally inaugurated in this position on 25 February, which was conducted by Konsenior Deder.
 During the second occupation of the city by the Army of the Russian Empire in the midst of World War I, he led a sermon where he viewed the Russian occupation with apprehension, noting the panic it led among the local population even through the troops were orderly and enforced strict censorship and patrols.
-However, despite many fleeing, he stayed in the city, stating that he was a spiritual anchor.
+However, despite many fleeing, he stayed in the city, stating that he was a spiritual caregiver.

 Baruch Spinoza (pictured here) was the subject of Glondys' doctoral dissertation.
 He focused on Spinoza's metaphysical ideas.